walethewave/SQL-Driven-Sales-Performance-Analysis/README.md

 10. What was the highest and lowest rated purchase I made?
 11. How many units of each product did I purchase in total?
 12. Can you provide a summary of my purchases by customer type and gender?
+13. What are the total purchases, grouped by product line and tax percentage, and sorted by the total purchases?
+14. What is the total cost of goods sold (COGS) for each product line?
 These questions allow customers to gain insights into their purchasing behavior, expenditure patterns, product preferences, and overall satisfaction with their transactions.
 By leveraging SQL, these questions can be answered efficiently using the provided attributes.